TwoTimesC/Recommendation-Engine/README.md

 # Recommendation-Engine
 A simple recommendation engine that will show you gifts based on wether the gender or if you like or dislike something.
 Note: this engine is not flawless, it is a base to give you an idea on how to make it.

+Use: give in a name and if the person likes or dislikes something
+Exmaple: Thomas likes cars.